 even now in twenty years.

-My son glowing red, white, and
+My son glowing red, white, and blue.

-I stand up watching him return
+I stand watching him turn

-to his car, pass the parking lot,
+to his car, pass the lot,

-on the same hill we once played.
+on the same hill where we once played.

-The mother mirage
+The old mirage fading in

-fading in like globed bursts
+like the globed bursts in

 I stand alone